JoseVteEsteve/NotepadPlus-Cambridge-Pseudocode-Plugin/User Guide and Installation.md

 ### Installation
-To install the program and the udl file, please follow the next steps:
+<br>To install the program and the udl file, please follow the next steps:

 1. **Installation of Notepad++**
-You can download the file I have provided to you or go to [Notepad++](https://notepad-plus-plus.org/downloads/) to download the last version
+<br>You can download the file I have provided to you or go to [Notepad++](https://notepad-plus-plus.org/downloads/) to download the last version
 * download the file
 * click on Install
 * finish the installation by clicking Ok or Next in all the windows of the setup wizard
 * launch the program

 2. **Configuration of Notepad++**
-In order to use Notepad++ with the UDL that you are going to install, please, do the following ammendments:
+<br>In order to use Notepad++ with the UDL that you are going to install, please, do the following ammendments:
 * Open **Notepad++**
 * In the window it will appear, go to *Editing* and make sure that in the section *Line Wrap* the radio button *Aligned* is selected
 * Go to *Language* and, in the section *Tab Size*, please change 4 by 2 and make sure that the option *Replace by space* is selected